 *comes over, sits down in backwards chair* So you've decided to become a Milwaukee Bucks fan.

 Cool, welcome to the team!
 Unsurprisingly, for a squad that's mostly muddled around in the meh-to-shrug region of the NBA standings for the past few decades and almost got shipped to Seattle, there's plenty of room on the bandwagon – and we're happy to have you on board.
-Don't worry: We didn't see those Nets, Lakers, Warriors and Clippers jerseys hiding the back of your closet; we're too body-shakingly excited to feel anything resembling resentment right now, and the only gatekeeping we're interested in near this team right now is the security around Deer District.
+Don't worry: We didn't see those Nets, Lakers, Warriors and Clippers jerseys hiding the back of your closet.
+We're still too body-shakingly excited from our Finals win to feel anything resembling resentment right now, and the only gatekeeping we're interested in near this team right now is the security around Deer District.

 In fact, we're in such a good mood that we want to help you become a full-fledged Bucks fan as quickly as possible – and as painlessly as possible, aka without awkwardly outing yourself as a bandwagoner who's barely watched a Bucks game before and says things like, "Khris Middleton is actually the Batman to Giannis' Robin."
 Nobody wants that.
 It's sad for us.
 It's sad for you.
 It's sad for everyone in the vicinity.